Anabah Maternity Centre

 Although Afghanistan’s extremely high infant and maternal mortality rates have begun to improve, the Anabah Maternity Centre remains the only specialised and completely free facility in an area with a population of at least 250,000 people.
-It is open 24/7 and has also established a network of First Aid Posts (FAPs) and Primary Health Clinics (PHCs) spread over the Panjshir Valley and the surrounding areas, to ensure as many women as possible have access to its services.
-These First Aid Posts and Primary Health centres also ensure that patients and their newborn babies, who travel from outside Panjshir, can receive check-ups and follow-up examinations closer to home.
+It is open 24/7 and works alongside our network of First Aid Posts (FAPs) and Primary Health Clinics (PHCs) spread throughout the Panjshir Valley and the surrounding areas, to ensure as many women as possible have access to its services.
+These First Aid Posts and Primary Health Clinics also ensure that patients and their new-born babies, who travel from outside Panjshir, can receive check-ups and follow-up examinations closer to home.
 FAPs and PHCs provide prenatal care, contraception, and screening for gynaecological diseases.
 Patients who visit them may also be transferred to the main Maternity Centre by EMERGENCY’s ambulances, which operate around the clock.
 In 2015, 5,879 consultations were performed in the FAPs and PHCs, and 592 of these women were referred to EMERGENCY’s Maternity Centre.

 “There have been many wars in Afghanistan and women have suffered a lot.
 Now, they want to learn new things, they want to be educated and become professionals.
 I think that the merits of EMERGENCY’s Maternity Centre go beyond the surgical and medical treatment provided to an area inhabited by more than 1 million people.
 For women in our region, the Maternity Centre has become a symbol and place of emancipation.
 Here they now have the chance to work, to receive a high standard of training, and to have a role and a status within their communities that goes beyond being a wife or a mother.”